roidrage/paperplanes/_posts/2010-7-26-10_annoying_things_about_couchdb.md

 each other, make anyone a master or slave as you like.
 But there's no way to distribute write and read access across a cluster of nodes.

 [CouchDB-lounge](http://tilgovi.github.com/couchdb-lounge/) has been the traditional way to approaching that, but I never really liked it, because it added more components to the infrastructure.
 Something like that should really be built in.
-The good news is that [Cloudant](http://cloudant) is planning on open-sourcing their clustering solution Open Cloudera, which will then hopefully become part of CouchDB.
+The good news is that [Cloudant](http://cloudant) is planning on open-sourcing their clustering solution Open Cloudant, which will then hopefully become part of CouchDB.
 A quorum based system for CouchDB would be neat, and it doesn't seem too far away.

 **Pagination is awkward**